pubnub/react-chat-components/samples/react/live-events/README.md

 # Live Events Chat

 `live-events` is an app that simulates live events.
-You can switch between multiple chananels, send messages, view channel occupancy and the participant list.
+You can switch between multiple channels, send messages, view channel occupancy and the participant list.
 The app comes with the light and dark themes.

 ![Life event chat app for React](screenshot.png)